 - "Reflects intention to cooperate and collaborate across all levels of government" indicates that all levels of government, from executive level management to the management of day-to-day field operations and maintenance are aligned and will work together to implement strategies to achieve a common goal.
 These disciplines may be aligned to different organizations (e.g. MPOs and DOTs). - "Use multi-disciplinary and integrated approaches" means combining and leveraging approaches from relevant disciplines to develop collaborative solutions to address a common issue.
-In this case, approaches for reducing fatalities and serious injuries in crashes would likely combine elements from planning, design (including geometric, structural, ITS, and other disciplines), construction and operations & maintenance.
-These disciplines may be aligned to different organizations (e.g. MPOs and DOTs). - "System-wide" for regional organizations, such as MPOs, means throughout the entire regional geography.
+In this case, approaches for reducing fatalities and serious injuries in crashes would likely combine elements from geometric, structural, ITS, and other disciplines.
+These disciplines may be aligned to different organizations (e.g. MPOs and DOTs). - "System-wide" means statewide for DOTs.

 1-2 points.
-Collaborate and Participate in the Update and Implementation of the State Strategic Highway Safety Plan
+Engage and Collaborate with Partner Agencies in the Update and Implementation of the State Strategic Highway Safety Plan (SHSP)

-To earn credit for this scoring requirement, MPO's and other regional organizations must collaborate with DOT's during their development and implementation of the statewide SHSP.
+To earn credit for this scoring requirement, DOT's must engage and collaborate with partner agencies throughout the state during the update and implementation of the statewide SHSP.

 - 0 points.
-Is not involved in the development of the State Strategic Highway Safety Plan (SHSP). - 1 point.
-Actively collaborates in the development and update of the SHSP but is not implementing the SHSP as part of agency-specific planning and programming activities.
+Does not engage or collaborate with partner agencies in the update and implementation of the SHSP. - 1 point.
+Actively engages and collaborates with partner agencies in the update of the SHSP but is not implementing the SHSP as part of agency-specific planning and programming activities. - 2 points.
+Actively engages and collaborates in the update and implementation of the SHSP and implements the SHSP in agency-specific planning and programming activities.

-INVEST, Version 1.3 SPR-06 SPR-06: Safety Planning (for Regions) Page 1 2 points.
-Actively collaborates in the development and update of the SHSP and implements the SHSP in agency-specific planning and programming activities.
+INVEST, Version 1.3 SPS-06 SPS-06: Safety Planning (for States) Page 1